haojieji/LoR-lambda-Mon/README.md

 # $LoR\lambda$-Mon
 This project implements $LoR\lambda$-Mon, an adaptive monitoring framework designed for reducing the monitoring overhead of fine-grained performance monitoring.
 The model automatically identifies sparse causal structures of multi-metric, calculate low-rank frequency for each metric to sampling coarse normal state with minimal overhead, calculate lambda frequency to predicting anomalies.

+paper_1224_Appendix is our appendix including the proof of Theorem 4.1 (Causal Matrix Completion).

 ## Dataset Description

 File: mysql_510_608_withLabels.mat